pandaproject/panda/docs/api.rst

 Search
 ------

 Searches for Data within all Datasets.
-The response is an "meta" object with paging information for the matching datasets and an "objects" array which contains simplified Dataset objects and embedded search results identical to the per-Dataset search results.
+The response is a "meta" object with paging information for the matching datasets and an "objects" array which contains simplified Dataset objects and embedded search results in the same format as the per-Dataset search results.

+Note that when using this endpoint the ``limit`` and ``offset`` parameters refer to the groups returned.
+If you wish to paginate the result sets of each dataset you can use ``group_limit`` and ``group_offset`` although this is typically not the behavior a user would expect.

 http://localhost:8000/api/1.0/data/[id]?q=[query]&format=json&username=panda&api_key=edfe6c5ffd1be4d3bf22f69188ac6bc0fc04c84b